top of page

 • Jan 29

-Hijama, also known as cupping therapy, is a traditional healing practice that has been used for thousands of years across different cultures.
-In recent years, hijama has become increasingly popular in London as more people seek natural and holistic approaches to health.
+Hijama, also known as cupping therapy, is a traditional healing practice that has been used for thousands of years across various cultures.
+In recent years, hijama has gained popularity in London as more individuals seek natural and holistic approaches to health and wellbeing.

-Hijama is a form of cupping therapy where cups are placed on specific points of the body to create suction.
-In wet cupping, small superficial incisions are made to help remove stagnant blood and stimulate circulation.
+Hijama is a specific form of cupping therapy where cups are placed on targeted points of the body to create suction.
+In the case of wet cupping, small superficial incisions are made to help remove stagnant blood and stimulate circulation.

 It is widely used as a complementary therapy, alongside a healthy lifestyle and medical care.

-Many people in London choose hijama for a range of reasons, including:
+Many individuals in London choose hijama for various reasons, including:

 Hijama is a well-known sunnah practice in Islam.
 The Prophet ﷺ recommended hijama and encouraged its use on specific days of the Islamic month.